engineyard/ey-websocket-recipes/README.md

 In order for the app to know where it should tell clients to connect for websocket interactions, you need to configure this in your application's environment-specific configuration.
 This setup is intended primarily for production use cases, so it's advised that you configure this in `config/environments/production.rb`, but you might also want to do this for `config/environments/staging.rb` if you are using a "staging" environment.

 The values that you'll want to configure are the `url` and `allowed_request_origins` for ActionCable.
-If you're not using env vars as suggested above
+If you're not using env vars as suggested above, that might look like this:

 ```ruby
 config.action_cable.url = 'ws://myapp.com/cable'